Austria's president expected to win 2nd term without runoff

-VIENNA (AP) — Austria’s liberal president was on course to win a second six-year term outright Sunday without the need for a runoff vote, projections showed.
+VIENNA (AP) — Austria’s liberal president was on course to win a second six-year term outright Sunday, avoiding a runoff vote after a campaign in which he portrayed himself as the stable option in uncertain times, projections showed.

-Projections for ORF public television and the Austria Press Agency shortly after the last polling stations closed in Sunday’s election showed President Alexander Van der Bellen winning 55.4% and 55.9% of the vote respectively.
-More than half the votes were already counted, and ORF gave a margin of error of plus or minus 2 percentage points.
+Projections for ORF public television and the Austria Press Agency after the last polling stations closed in Sunday’s election showed President Alexander Van der Bellen winning just over 55% of the vote.
+More than half the votes were already counted, and ORF gave a margin of error of plus or minus around 2 percentage points.

 There were seven contenders in Sunday's election, but Van der Bellen had the implicit or explicit backing of Austria’s mainstream parties.
 The Freedom Party was the only party in parliament to field a candidate against him.